Hair Straightener Uterine Cancer Lawsuit (May 2023 Update)

 Research is increasingly indicating that there is a correlation between hair straightener use and uterine cancer.
 Two studies were conducted and published in peer-reviewed journals.
 A 2010 study published in Environmental Health Perspectives discovered that women of African descent use more chemical hair relaxers and have higher levels of parabens and phthalates in their bodies.
 This research provides a likely explanation for why they suffer from more severe and frequent breast and endometrial cancers than white women.

 Endometrial cancer and ovarian cancer are both hormone-sensitive cancers.
 The most common cancer found in this study was endometrial cancer via an endometrioid (tumor).
 Endometrial cancer is particularly sensitive to hormonal factors, which gives greater credence to endocrine disruptors in chemical hair straightening products being the likely culprit.
 We believe there is a strong link between endometrial cancer and hair straighteners.
+There is a growing body of scientific literature supporting allegations raised in hair relaxer cancer lawsuits.

 This recent study comes on the heels of prior studies.
 The International Journal of Cancer discovered possible links between hair straighteners and hair dyes and the development of breast and ovarian cancer.
 This latest study examined the data from the Sister Study led by the National Institute of Environmental Health Sciences (Cancer Epidemiology Group) on roughly 33,500 women in the United States aged 35 to 74.
 The study subjects filled out questionnaires asking about their use of hair products like hair straighteners, hair dye, permanents, body waves, relaxers, and hair pressing products.

 The study found 378 cases of uterine cancer diagnosis out of the 33,497 participants in the hair straightener study.
 Out of the women who reported never using hair straightening products, only 1.64% would develop uterine cancer by age 70.
-On the other hand, 4.05% of women that reported using chemical hair straighteners and relaxers developed uterine cancer by age 70.
+On the other hand, 4.05% of women who reported using chemical hair straighteners and relaxers developed uterine cancer by age 70.

 Can Hair Products Increase the Risk of Uterine Cancer?